aantipov/moiva-blog/content/post/2021-04-25-migration-from-vue-cli-to-vite.md

 There are other substantial side benefits as well.
 - Vite significantly simplifies development setup.
 You can throw away Webpack, Babel and Vue CLI with their plugins, loaders and complex configurations.
 - Smaller production builds thanks to Rollup which Vite uses under the hood.
+- Faster deployments due to decreased build time.

-## Migration: Step 1 - Install required dependencies
+## Step 1 - Install required dependencies
 In order to find out what dependencies need to be installed I bootstraped a new project with `npm init @vitejs/app` and followed the prompts.

 Then I looked into the created `package.json` file: